nnethercott/LesionTrack/README.md

 <a name="description"/>

 ## Description
-An algorithmic approach for tracking and identifying brain lesions/tumours based on the principles of Calculus of Variations is proposed and implemented as a final year thesis project at Queen's University.
+An implementation of the level set method for tracking and identifying brain lesions/tumours based on the principles of Calculus of Variations is proposed and implemented as a final year thesis project at Queen's University.
 For a detailed summary of the mathematics check out [this paper]( https://github.com/nnethercott/LesionTrack/blob/main/Capstone_Report.pdf)

 The main implementation can be found in `implementation.ipynb`